Blackguz/Blackguz/README.md

 ### Hi there 👋, I am [Blackguz](https://github.com/Blackguz)! 😁

-Hello, my name is Román Guzmán and I am a student at the [Autonomous University of Zacatecas](https://www.uaz.edu.mx/) I am a full-stack software developer with a year of experience developing small personal and client projects.
+Hello, my name is Román Guzmán and I am an student at the [Autonomous University of Zacatecas](https://www.uaz.edu.mx/) I am a full-stack software developer with a year of experience developing small personal and client projects.
 My technology stack involves Java/J2EE, Maven, Hibernate, MySQL, javascript, Nodejs, and, HTML/CSS/JS, PHP, Python.
 Besides web programming, I have an immense interest in machine learning.

 - 🔭 I am currently taking courses on frameworks for front development, such as Angular and Boostrap
-- 📫 How to reach me: romanguzv4@gmail.com
+- 📫 My contact mail: romanguzv4@gmail.com

 **Languages and Tools:**